cedadev/jasmin-workshop/exercises/ex05/README.md

  1. Define the command-line arguments for the `sbatch` command.
  1. Use other SLURM commands, such as `squeue` (to monitor progress) and `scancel` (to cancel jobs).

-This is a basic workflow suitable for small tasks and setting up your processing.
-When the amount of processing increases then it makes good sense to move on to using the LOTUS batch cluster.

 Alternative approaches could include:
 1. Write the output to a `scratch` directory
     1. There are two main scenarios in which you might write the output to a scratch directory:
         1. You only need to store the output file for temporary use (such as intermediate files in your workflow).
         1. You want to write outputs to scratch before moving them to a GWS.
     1. The Help page ([https://help.jasmin.ac.uk/article/176-storage#diskmount](https://help.jasmin.ac.uk/article/176-storage#diskmount)) tells us that there are two types of scratch space:
-        1.   `/work/scratch` – supports parallel writes
+        1.   `/work/scratch-pw` – supports parallel writes
-        1.   `/work/scratch-nompiio` – does NOT support parallel writes
+        1.   `/work/scratch-nopw` – does NOT support parallel writes
-    1. Since we do not need parallel write capability, we can use the "`nompiio`" version.
+    1. Since we do not need parallel write capability, we can use the "`nopw`" version.
-    1. You need to set up a directory under "`/work/scratch-nompiio"` as your username:
+    1. You need to set up a directory under "`/work/scratch-nopw"` as your username:

-            MYSCRATCH=/work/scratch-nompiio/$USER
+            MYSCRATCH=/work/scratch-nopw/$USER
             mkdir -p $MYSCRATCH

     1. Then you would write output files/directories under your scratch space, e.g.: